Redemptions

 Here, you can define the default system mode for how the discounts are calculated using different default settings according to the category.

 Initial Amount – all the selected campaign categories will override the default setting and always calculate discounts by the initial amount.
-A stacked discount based on the initial amount means that each additional redeemable applied after the first one will still base that redeemable on the initial pre-discounted order total.
+A stacked discount based on the initial amount means that each additional incentive applied after the first one will still base that incentive on the initial pre-discounted order total.

 Discounted Amount – all the selected campaign categories will override the default setting and always calculate discounts by the discounted amount.
-A stacked discount based on the discounted amount means that each additional redeemable applied after the first one will base that redeemable on the new discounted order total.
+A stacked discount based on the discounted amount means that each additional incentive applied after the first one will base that incentive on the new discounted order total.